stevenc49/stevenc49.github.io/_problems/oddEvenLinkedList.md

 Solution
 ----------

-Initially tried this but it's in an endless loop
+Initially tried this but it's in an endless loop.
+It's tough to write concise and bugfree linked list solutions.

 {% highlight python %}